ikz87/dots-2.0/README.md

 For the wallpaper dependant colorschemes use: `.bscripts/wallset <path to wallpaper>`

+Please note that this rice was made for a single 1080p monitor setup, If you have anything different than that you'd have to tweak some things on your own

 ## Dependency list:
 ### AUR packages
 just run this for this section (assuming you use yay):